 So, to dig into this, we started by asking “Does your current company have a product marketing function?” and six in 10 said ‘yes’.

-Of the execs who don’t currently have a product marketer, more than three quarters worked in companies who turnover less than $10M a year, which begs the question, is it just because of budget?
+Of the execs who don’t currently have a product marketer, more than three quarters worked in companies that turnover less than $10M a year, which begs the question, is it just because of budget?

-As any PMM knows though, the role of product marketing is instrumental in shaping products, defining markets and finding product-market fit.
+As any PMM knows though, the role of product marketing is instrumental in shaping products, defining markets, and finding product-market fit.
 Elizabeth Brigham, Head of Product Marketing (Software) at Morningstar, summed up the why behind this superbly:

 “There are quotations out there that say anywhere between 80 and 90% of new businesses fail, whether that's a startup or whether that's a new product line or new business you're choosing to launch with an existing company.
 Some of those reports went back and asked CEOs or others within the C-suite, well, why do you think you failed?

 “The number one answer that comes back is product-market fit.
 The way I kind of break that down is by saying, well, you've got a product and a lot of people might think ‘this is the cool new shiny thing’ and a lot of times what I've seen, especially in smaller, more nascent companies, is the founder or the person who built it had that problem and then tries to go find a market, whereas product marketing actually assesses the market, assesses what sort of core competencies that organization already has, and then pulls that empathy and that understanding of the market into what should we go build, because we fundamentally understand there's an acute pain point going on here for which people are willing to pay for a solution, and that is truly the value that a product marketing manager brings to the table.